JohnKazucki/Blender_Addon-Customizable_Keymaps/README.md

 # Blender_Addon-Customizable_Keymaps
  A minimal example on how to have customizable keymaps in the preferences of your Blender addon

-A quick guide to how the registration/structure of this addon works.
+## Why this Folder Structure?
 I recommend following this folder/file structure for any addon, no matter how small.
 This makes expanding the addon or merging functionality together much easier.
 ![image](https://user-images.githubusercontent.com/83173898/206546173-c75cb390-a48f-443c-a092-10ed5229f48e.png)

-## CREDITS/THANKS
+## Credits and Thanks

 ### Kilbee
 for their keymap preferences drawing method found here: